 Because we’re at our forever home now, I’m making all my house dreams come true.
 You probably think I’m talking moulding and built-ins and gardens.
 Nope!
-I’m talking disco lights in the living room and home movie theater!
+I’m talking disco lights in the living room and cheap home movie theater!

 This movie theater space is SO fun.
 I’m not even kidding.
 I love it more than anyone else in the family and feel strongly that everyone needs a movie projector!

 Yes, we did designate this room as a playroom — I even spent quite a bit of time making it kid friendly!
 (You can check out the tour here.)
 Buuuuut I am actually in here almost every day either watching something with the kids, or Marcello and I watch our own thing after they’ve gone to bed.
 It’s the best thing since sliced bread.
 I mean that.
 I would rather slice bread than give up my projector.

 Side note: It’s really difficult for an amateur photographer (me) to take quality pictures of a projector movie shot and maintain good lighting.
 I don’t want to talk about how long I spent trying to take pictures of this, haha!
 Keep that in mind when you are judging screen quality.
 Ok?

 The screen fills up to 176 inches.
 Yes, 176 inches!
 It will take up the ENTIRE wall in your house.
 Or it can be projected outside as well.
 This is the screen I would buy if I needed one.
 Right now we just use a blank, white wall.
 Cheap and no storage!